WPMedia/klaxon/docs/connecting_to_remote_db_aws_aurora.md

 Open a new terminal window for the following steps.

-Unlike the test, development, production environments (for automated tests, local development, and live production, respectively), we use local, dev, and prod.
+Unlike the test, development, production environments (for automated tests, local development, and live production, respectively), we at the Washington Post use local, dev, and prod.
 Regardless of what convention your team uses, we want to create an `.env` file that will contain the credentials for this remote db (and eventually, the remote app).
 Create that file with whatever name you choose.
 We use:
 ```
 touch .env.dev
 ```

 To populate the new `.env.dev` file, you'll need credentials for your database.
 You'll also need the [endpoint for the cluster's writer instance](https://docs.aws.amazon.com/images/AmazonRDS/latest/AuroraUserGuide/images/AuroraMySQLConnect.png) and the port (also available in the console, under `Connectivity & security`).
-Populate the new `.env.dev` file like so:
+Populate the new `.env.dev` file by running:

 ```
-ADMIN_EMAILS="dev_email@gmail.com"
-HOST='localhost:3000'
-PORT=3000

-# Database settings
-DATABASE_URL=postgresql://<APP USERNAME>:<PASSWORD>@<WRITER INSTANCE ENDPOINT>:<PORT>/<DATABASE NAME>

-# App settings
-RACK_ENV=development
-RAILS_ENV=development
-SECRET_KEY_BASE="secret_key_base"
-ADMIN_EMAILS="admin@news.org"
-LAUNCHY_DRY_RUN=true # stop letter_opener from attempting to open a browser
-BROWSER=/dev/null
+cp .env.dev.example .env.dev
 ```

 Now, we need our Docker container to know which environment to reference.
 Go to your `docker-compose.yml` file and edit the `env_file` value for both your database and the app to reference your new `.env.dev` file.
 It should look something like:

 ```
 volumes:
   postgres_data_local: {}